-The Mae Khlong Mahachai Railway
+Mae Klong-Mahachai Railway

-It is possible to find odd stretches of track in Thailand which do not connect with the main network.
-My friend Mark Barton who was living at that time in Thonburi, introduced me to the Mae Khlong-Mahachai railway which runs between Wong Wian Yai in Thonburi, West Bangkok, and Samut Songkhram on the Gulf of Thailand.
-Originally constructed as a private line to take sea produce from the fishing ports of Samut Sakhon and Samut Songkram to the markets of Bangkok, it later became part of the State Railway of Thailand, though it was never physically connected to the rest of the network.
+It is possible to find odd stretches of railway in Thailand which are not part of the main network.
+My friend Mark Barton who was living at that time in Thonburi, introduced me to the Mae Klong-Mahachai railway which runs between Wong Wian Yai in Thonburi, West Bangkok, and Samut Songkhram on the Gulf of Thailand.

 This little known line has great charm, passing through surprisingly unspoilt countryside, and apparently terminating in the middle of the fresh food market in Samut Sakhon, formerly known as Mahachai.
 However, if you take the 2 baht ferry across the Tha Chin river, you will find a parallel station on the west bank.
-Trains connect from there to Samut Songkhram on the Mae Khlong river - thus the name Mae Khlong-Mahachai Railway.
+Trains connect from there to Samut Songkhram on the Mae Klong river - thus the name Mae Klong-Mahachai Railway.

 Getting there